pcingola/BigDataScript/manual/docs/task.md

 System       | Typical usage                                                                                                                 | How it is done
 -------------|-------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------
-`aws`        | Running on an AWS EC2 instance                                                                                                | Tasks are scheduled for execution (using 'qsub' or equivalent command).
-Resource management is delegated to cluster workload management.
+`aws`        | Running on an AWS EC2 instance                                                                                                | An AWS EC2 instance is created and the task runs in the instance.
 `cluster`    | Running on a cluster (GridEngine, Torque)                                                                                     | Tasks are scheduled for execution (using 'qsub' or equivalent command).
 Resource management is delegated to cluster workload management.
 `generic`    | Enable user defined scripts to run, kill and find information on tasks                                                        | This 'generic' cluster allows the user to write/customize scripts that send jobs to the cluster system.
 It can be useful to either add cluster systems not currently supported by bds, or to customize parameters and scheduling options beyond what bds allows to customize in the config file.
 For details, see bds.config file and examples in the project's source code (directories `config/clusterGeneric`).
 `local`      | Running on a single computer.
 E.g. programming and debugging on your laptop or running stuff on a server                      | A local queue is created, the total number of CPUs used by all tasks running is less or equal than the number of CPU cores available